Education

 Type Assessment period

-Functional Skills Regular throughout the year depending on student progress
+Functional Skills Regular opportunities dependent on student progress